Fresh Peach Dutch Baby

 So maybe the best peach is a ripe peach and ripe peaches tend to not travel well!

-If you can find some excellent peaches this time of year though, toss them in this baked pancake dutch baby situation.
+If you can find some excellent peaches this time of year though, toss them in this baked pancake dutch baby recipe.
 Because everything is baked together, it’s actually fine to use peaches that are even a bit past their prime.
 They will be really sweet and bake up perfectly.

-A Quick Berry Syrup
+Making the Quick Berry Syrup

 To be honest, I’m not sure you need anything on top of this dutch baby besides maybe some powdered sugar and a little syrup.